 You can fix this error by uninstalling problematic device drivers in safe mode.
 First, you need to go into Safe Mode.
 Follow these steps:

 2. Then press the Shift key on your keyboard and hold it down.

-3. Afterward, choose Power option and restart your PC.
+3. Afterward, choose the Power option and restart your PC.

 Once your system has restarted, you can now uninstall the problematic drivers.

 1. At First, press the Windows and R keys simultaneously.
 This will open a Run dialog box.

 2. Then type in the command: devmgmt.msc

 3. Afterward, click on OK.
 It will display the System Configuration window.

 4. You expand the category and look for devices that have a yellow exclamation mark alongside them.
 These are the drivers which are causing the error.

 5. Then right-click on each of them, and select Uninstall.